DiamondLightSource/mx-daq-ui/README.md

 ## Gotchas

 To connect to the Diamond PVWS instance at `pvws.diamond.ac.uk` the environment variables `VITE_PVWS_SOCKET` and `VITE_PVWS_SSL` must be set to the URL and `"true"` respectively.
 This is in the file `.env`.
 Note that the value must be the string "true"

+Settings for connecting to BlueAPI should also be in the .env file